oracle/weblogic-kubernetes-operator/docs-source/content/userguide/overview/database.md

 {{% notice warning %}}
 The Oracle Database Docker images are only supported for non-production use.
-For more details please see My Oracle Support note:
+For more details, see My Oracle Support note:
 Oracle Support for Database Running on Docker (Doc ID 2216342.1)
 {{% /notice %}}